maevecrossan/peaceful-path/README.md

 The purpose of this page is to efficiently deliver essential information to the user.

-The sections have different widths to add some visual dynamics, and to ensure the list is quick and easy to read.
+The sections have different widths to add visual dynamics, and to ensure the list is quick and easy to read.
-I chose to display the benefits in an unordered list and marked each point with an icon to separate the text while keeping it concise.
-I feel as though the icons add a touch of personality and visual interest.
+I chose to display the benefits in an unordered list, marking each point with an icon to separate the text while keeping it concise.
+The icons add a touch of personality and visual interest.

-As seen on the homepage, the sections are separated by the lotus icons.
-The content of the page also remains in a column and resizes depending on the screen size.
+As on the homepage, the sections are separated by lotus icons.
+The content remains in a column and resizes depending on the screen size.

 ### Page 3: Getting Started